duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-custom-code-first-conventions-ef6-onwards.md

 With this convention we can add the NonUnicode attribute to any of our string properties, which means the column in the database will be stored as varchar instead of nvarchar.

 One thing to note about this convention is that if you put the NonUnicode attribute on anything other than a string property then it will throw an exception.
 It does this because you cannot configure IsUnicode on any type other than a string.
-If this happens, then you can make your convention more specific, so that it filters out anything that isn?t a string.
+If this happens, then you can make your convention more specific, so that it filters out anything that isn't a string.

 While the above convention works for defining custom attributes there is another API that can be much easier to use, especially when you want to use properties from the attribute class.